 Show / Hide Address Bar

-Customize the Address Bar
+Customise the Address Bar

-All buttons on the Address Bar can be removed by right-clicking on the button > Customize > Remove From Toolbar.
+All buttons on the Address Bar can be removed by right-clicking on the button > Customise > Remove From Toolbar.
 To hide the Search field go to Settings > Search and uncheck the box for Show Search Field in Address Bar.